AlessioMigotti/Project-1/readme.md

 In addition to Bootstrap, a variety of other tools and resources were used in the development of the website.
 Pexels, Evolve MMA and Amazon were used as sources for high-quality, royalty-free images that were used throughout the website.
-The images were then edited with the help of Croppola, an online image editing tool that allows you to crop and resize images.
+The images were then edited with the help of Croppola, an online image editing tool that allows you to crop and resize images and a compressor called Optimizilla.
 And also Upscale AI, was used to enhance the quality of the images.
 Google Fonts was used to add stylish typography to the website.
 Stack Overflow, an online community of developers that provides answers to programming questions, was also used as a resource for troubleshooting and solving development problems.